Home Our Story History

 Positioned for the Future

-Rush Enterprises introduced Momentum Fuel Technologies in 2015, later entering into a joint venture with Cummins® in 2022 and repositioning Momentum as Cummins Clean Fuel Technologies.
-This groundbreaking joint venture enhances production of near-zero-emissions natural gas powertrains by manufacturing Cummins-branded natural gas fuel delivery systems and offering aftermarket support through Rush Truck Centers dealerships and Cummins distributors, which service both the engine and fuel delivery system.
+Momentum Fuel Technologies was repositioned as Cummins Clean Fuel Technologies after entering into a joint venture with Cummins® in 2022.
+This groundbreaking joint venture enhances the production of near-zero-emission natural gas powertrains by manufacturing Cummins-branded natural gas fuel delivery systems and offering aftermarket support through Rush Truck Centers dealerships and Cummins distributors, which service both the engine and fuel delivery system.